A thali is a lot to pair with one wine. On a single platter, you have salt, spice, acid, fat, and sweetness, all moving at once.

 The Tasting Order

-Don’t drink the same way you eat.
-Sip the wine after the bread and before the heavy gravy.
-Let the wine cleanse the palate for the next spice to reveal itself.
+Do not drink the same way you eat.
+Sip the wine after the bread and before the heavier gravies.

 The Thali Cheat Sheet